Roscommon county football team

 The Roscommon county football team represents Roscommon in men's Gaelic football and is governed by Roscommon GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Connacht Senior Football Championship and the National Football League.

 Roscommon's home ground is Dr Hyde Park, Roscommon.
-The team's manager is vacant.
+The team's manager is Mark Dowd.

 Roscommon was the third Connacht county both to win an All-Ireland Senior Football Championship (SFC), as well as to appear in the final, following Mayo and Galway.
-The team last won the Connacht Senior Championship in 2019, the All-Ireland Senior Championship in 1944 and the National League in 1979.
+The team last won the Connacht Senior Championship in 2026, the All-Ireland Senior Championship in 1944 and the National League in 1979.